Here is an excellent article explaining why PDC requires its members to be covered by both professional indemnity and public liability insurance.

 By fully and clearly explaining dance routines, keeping a studio tidy and giving equipment a quick check before a lesson, you can help to minimise the chances of an incident occurring and a claim being brought against you.

-To apply for the PDC Approved Pole Dance Instructor Insurance - or if you want to ask us a question not covered in this page just mail us.
+If you want to ask us a question not covered in this page just mail us.